The Navigator

 Figure 2: Physical Structure

-Figure 3 displays the logical structure and hierarchy that will be displayed in the Navigator according to the described physical structure:
+Figure 3 displays the logical hierarchy that will be displayed in the navigator according to the described physical structure:

 • The Page nests the Container